Verckys Kiamuangana Mateta: 1944–1962: Childhood, education and music debut

 Georges Kiamuangana Mateta was born on 19 May 1944 in Kisantu, Bas-Congo Province (now Kongo Central), in what was then the Belgian Congo (later the Republic of the Congo, then Zaire, and currently the Democratic Republic of the Congo).
-Kiamuangana hailed from a wealthy family; his father was a prominent businessman in Léopoldville (now Kinshasa).
+He hailed from a wealthy family; his father was a prominent businessman in Léopoldville (now Kinshasa).
 He began his primary education at Athénée de Ngiri-Ngiri and later completed it at Athénée de Kalina, where he pursued modern humanities.
-Kiamuangana was attracted to music from a young age and learned the clarinet with Léopoldville's Kimbanguist Brass Band (Fanfare Kimbanguiste).
+He was attracted to music from a young age and learned the clarinet with Léopoldville's Kimbanguist Brass Band (Fanfare Kimbanguiste).
 He then polished his skills with help from Isaac Musekiwa, who taught him the saxophone.
-Taking to the saxophone, Kiamuangana adopted the pseudonym "Verckys", inspired by the American saxophonist King Curtis, after mishearing "Curtis" as "Verckys".
+Taking to the saxophone, he adopted the pseudonym "Verckys", inspired by the American saxophonist King Curtis, after mishearing "Curtis" as "Verckys".

 While still a student, Verckys became increasingly enamored with music and devoted himself entirely to it.
 He ended his education against his father's counsel, who had hoped to send him to Europe for academic pursuits.
 In 1961, at the age of 17, Verckys began his musical career in the Los Cantina orchestra.
 He then made a brief appearance in Clari Lutula's Jazz Africain.
-In 1962, he played and toured with several groups, including Fauvette Kabangu's Jamel National, Paul Ebengo Dewayon's Congo Jazz, Gérard Kazembe's Oui Fifi and Johnny Bokelo's Conga Succès.
+In 1962, he played and toured with several bands, including Fauvette Kabangu's Jamel National, Paul Ebengo Dewayon's Congo Jazz, Gérard Kazembe's Oui Fifi and Johnny Bokelo's Conga Succès.